 The areas of Iraq that fell under ISIS occupation from 2014-2017 experienced horrific conflict, significant displacement, and for the Yazidi community - a full-scale genocide.
-While many displaced Yazidis long to return home to Sinjar, targeted educational investments are required to facilitate a dignified return.
-The trilingual (Arabic-Kurdish-English) Hostler Library at Al Hateen High School will be a sanctuary for children looking to learn and to heal.
-It will also be the first-ever school library in this disputed territory of Iraq!
-Thanks to the generous support of American Eagle Outfitters lifestyle brand Aerie and local partner Nadia’s Initiative, the Hostler Library is currently under renovation and will open in 2021.
+In 2021, Millie's Bookshelf partnered with Nadia's Initiative to open the trilingual Hostler Library at Al Hateen High School.
+Thanks to the hard work of local implementing partner Sunrise NGO, an ISIS-ransacked classroom was given a second life as the first-ever school library in this disputed territory of Iraq!
+Thanks to the generous support of American Eagle Outfitters lifestyle brand Aerie and incredible Millie's supporters like you, the Hostler Library is now a beacon of hope for high school students in the region.

-To date, the Millie’s team has completed book distributions in border communities along the US/Mexico border, in a Syrian refugee camp, at asylum shelters in the United States, and at a pediatric hospital ward in Iowa.
+To date, the Millie’s team has completed book distributions in communities along the US/Mexico border, in a Syrian refugee camp, at asylum shelters in the United States, and at a pediatric hospital ward.
 In an effort to expand access to books at home, we also launched our domestic-focused Mini Millie’s Bookshelf program - a playful take on the little free library movement that helps fund our overseas work.
-In response to the COVID-19 pandemic, we recently expanded our humanitarian offerings to provide food security relief kits in northern Iraq at a crucial time.
+During the COVID-19 pandemic, we expanded our humanitarian offerings to provide food security relief kits for displaced communities in need.

-To support all of these programs, we have developed partnerships with everyone from Scholastic to Nobel Peace Prize Laureate Nadia Murad.
-The Millie’s team has been recognized with numerous media highlights and awards, including features on MSNBC’s “Good News RUHLES” segment, local NBC outlets around the country, and in The Hill.
+To support all of these programs, we have developed partnerships with everyone from Scholastic to Nobel Peace Prize Laureates.
+The Millie’s team has been recognized with numerous media highlights and awards, including features on MSNBC’s “Good News RUHLES”, local NBC outlets around the country, and in The Hill.
 Thanks to strong partnerships with Nadia's Initiative and the Sunrise NGO, we recently opened Sinjar Province’s first school library at Al Hateen High School in northern Iraq, serving survivors of the 2014 ISIS-perpetrated Yezidi genocide.